ShivamSaini26/Eshop-Fullstack-Project/README.md

 ///////////////////////////////////////////////
 TILL DATE IMPLEMENTATIONS -
-1. Layout is responsive.
+1. Layout is responsive 📲
-2. Having powerfull routing setup using modern Router package.
+2. Having powerfull routing setup using modern Router package 🚀
-3. Follows MVC pattern.
+3. Follows MVC pattern 📂
-4. Building by using Express.Js framework for Scalability.
+4. Building by using Express.Js framework for Scalability 🌍
-5. Connetivity with MySql (current DB is mysql which will replace by MongoDB in upcoming days).
+5. Connectivity with MySql (current DB is mysql which will replace by MongoDB in upcoming days) 🗼
-6. Stay tuned.....
+6. Stay tuned..... 🖥️